redhat-developer/gitops-operator/argocd-operator/docs/usage/insights.md

 ## Cluster

-This section builds on the example minishift cluster from the [OLM Install Guide][olm_guide].

 ## Prometheus

 The Prometheus Operator is available through [operatorhub.io](https://operatorhub.io/operator/prometheus) and is also present in the embedded OpenShift Operator Hub.